The Ultimate Baby Shower Checklist: Plan the Perfect Celebration - Baby Chick

 Share

 Planning a baby shower can feel like a full-time job.
-Time sneaks up quickly, and suddenly you’re juggling invitations, food, decorations, and last-minute details.
-When I planned my own baby shower, staying organized made all the difference and allowed me to actually enjoy the celebration.
+Time sneaks up quickly, and suddenly you’re juggling invitations, food, decorations, and countless little details.
+As a Baby Planner, I’ve seen firsthand how much smoother baby showers go when there’s a clear plan in place.
+Staying organized helps reduce stress and allows everyone to enjoy the celebration more.

 Whether you’re planning a baby shower for yourself, a friend, or a family member, having a clear baby shower checklist helps everything run smoothly.
-This week-by-week guide covers invitations, food, games, decor, and setup so you can stay on track and host a stress-free, memorable event.
+This week-by-week guide covers invitations, food, games, decor, and setup so you can stay on track and host a memorable event without last-minute stress.

 The Ultimate Week-by-Week Baby Shower Checklist